A COVID-19 test is required within two weeks before returning to campus. Lab results can be uploaded to the COVID-19 test portal.

 Students are expected to attend class at the scheduled times and as instructed by their professor, regardless of their remote or in-person status.
 As during normal times, students must communicate with their professor if they will not be attending class prior to the class meeting time.
 If they cannot communicate their absence prior to class time, they should notify their professor as soon as possible.

-Yes, the Library will open on August 31 to all Manhattan College students, faculty, and staff, with social distancing measures in place.
-Our 24-hour schedule resumes on September 8.
+Yes, the Library is currently open 24 hours a day to all Manhattan College students, faculty, and staff, with social distancing measures in place.
 O’Malley Library will be closed to visitors for the fall semester.

 Personal Protective Equipment, Testing and Contract Tracing